 Response – the transmitters and receptors are a communication system.
 This system allows the body to internally identify any abnormalities within the body.
 Once abnormalities are identified, appropriate responses are triggered to restore our health.
 The brain, our nervous systems, and our organs play key roles in restoring equilibrium.
 It should also be noted that the endocannabinoid system does not appear to work independently of other body systems.

 Phytocannabinoids (pronounced fi-toe-can-ab-in-oids) are transmitter molecules that are external to the body.
 They are in fact, molecules specific to cannabis plants.
 According to the research, phytocannabinoids act just like the endocannabinoids produced by our bodies.
 They travel to receptor sites and bind with the receptors.
 Like endocannabinoids, they are messengers that tell our bodies it is time to take action.

 Endocannabinoids however, break down after they have delivered their message.
 There is speculation that endocannabinoid deficiency is responsible for development of some conditions.
 Phytocannabinoids on the other hand, according to the research, stay active as long as they are present in the body.
 Phytocannabinoids in effect, super-charge the body’s response system, keeping it on high alert in the fight against disease and pain.

-A key point to understand is that neither endocannabinoids nor phytocannabinoids in themselves directly heal the body.
+Neither endocannabinoids nor phytocannabinoids in themselves directly heal the body.
 Rather, they work as signals that “tell” the body to initiate the healing process, whether that be the release of antibodies, cell regeneration, inflammation reduction, an increase in metabolic rate, etc. Phytocannabinoids appear to reinforce the endocannabinoids produced by our bodies, and to supplement those endocannabinoids in the event they are not doing their job.

 Cannabis Can Help Keep Us Healthy